 - Proper food storage for grizzly bear habitat is required

 - Fire Restrictions may prohibit campfires or certain camp stoves

-- Bear spray is highly recommended
+- Bear spray is recommended, bear precautions are required

 - Four Historic Fire Lookouts

 - Webb and Garver Mountain LOs may be reserved

 - Rare wildlife viewing: grizzlies, moose, and wolves